NYUCCL/psiTurk/doc/roadmap.rst

 -----------------
 The documentation is greatly lagging behind progress on the **psiTurk** platform.
 We need help with people debugging documentation, improving it, and making additions!
+Notice how all documentation pages (including this one!) include a link to "Edit on GitHub".
+Make a pull request and help us improve these docs!

 Automated testing
 -----------------